 What type of visa will I need?

 The type of visa you’ll need apply will depend on the type of course you’re studying, the length of time you’re studying for and your age.

 The categories below will help you to find out what type of visa you should apply for.

 This category covers the majority of international students looking to study an undergraduate or postgraduate course in Scotland.
 You can apply for this category if you’re coming to the UK to undertake a full degree course or a course of study lasting six months or more.

 Tier 4 (Child student visa)

 Between the ages of 4 and 17 years old you can apply for a Tier 4 child student.
 If you are coming to the UK to study at an independent fee paying school.

 You can apply for a Standard visitor visa if you want to study in the UK for up to 30 days (as long as it’s not the main reason for your visit) and if you want to take part in an exchange programme or educational visit (if you’re under 18).

 You can apply for a short-term study visa if you’re doing a short course of study in the UK, such as an English language course, a training course or a short period of research.
 On a short-term study visa there are restrictions on your ability to work (including work placement and work experience) or carry out any business.

-The new visa will be launched in the summer of 2021, meaning that any eligible student who graduates in the summer of 2021 or after will be able to apply.
+The new route will be launched in the summer of 2021, meaning that any eligible student who graduates in the summer of 2021 or after will be able to apply.
 This includes students who have already started their courses.